Art in the Parks: UNIQLO Park Expressions Grant Art Exhibit: 2017 - 2018

 Inspired by the luminaires of the 1964/65 World’s Fair, a series of illuminated sculptures guides parkgoers with graphic images that symbolize a specific place or potential experience within the park.
 Mobile Print Power facilitated two multilingual drawing and silk screen printmaking sessions to create the images for the luminaires.
 The project builds on wayfinding suggestions that came out of The World's Park, a project of the Design Trust for Public Space in partnership with the Queens Museum and NYC Parks.

 Sam Holleran is an artist, writer, and educator working at the junction of visual art, graphic design, and civic engagement.
 Patrick Rowe is an interdisciplinary artist and educator that coordinates community based art projects.
 Mobile Print Power is a multi-generational collective based out of IMI Corona, Queens, NY, that uses screen printing and participatory design in public space to engage communities and explore social and cultural situations.

 Rufus King Park

-Consisting of a grid of interconnected picnic tables with tiled mosaic surfaces, Common Ground will be an interactive sculpture that literally brings people closer together.
-The shared tabletops and benches will each have a different mosaic design inspired by the neighborhood’s unique mix of cultures, as well as by the patterns within the adjacent King Manor Museum.
+Consisting of a grid of interconnected picnic tables with tiled mosaic surfaces, Common Ground is an interactive sculpture that literally brings people closer together.
+The shared tabletops and benches each have a different mosaic design inspired by the neighborhood’s unique mix of cultures, as well as by the patterns within the adjacent King Manor Museum.
 Common Ground is a celebration of harmony through diversity, imbued with the ideals of the park’s namesake, Rufus King.